Summer grilling is a great way to simplify mealtime. One way to do this is to cook your whole meal on the grill, including the veggies!

 If you are not a fan of bitter foods you are better off roasting or grilling it to make it more palatable.
 A dash of season and spices will also make this vegetable shine.

-Not only is endive tasty, it is packed with nutrition that makes it beneficial for health.
+Not only is endive tasty, but it is also packed with nutrition that makes it beneficial for health.
 Endive contains the following nutrients (R).

 - Vitamins, C